carsoncole/yalit/README.md

-# Yalit.io
+# Yalit

-This an API document hosting and testing service.
+API white label document hosting and testing service.
+Default configuration is to utilize Heroku for hosting the app and DNS resolution, but easily modifiable to host in any cloud.

 ## Configuration